-CVFolk’s Management Team is drawn from across the spectrum of folk music and dance activity in the Coventry and Warwickshire area.
-Team members include musicians, dancers, event organisers, educators and promoters, all dedicated to making folk accessible to everyone today and for future generations.
+CVFolk’s Advisory Team is drawn from across the spectrum of folk activity in the Coventry and Warwickshire area.
+Team members include performers, event organisers, educators and promoters, all dedicated to making folk accessible to everyone today and for future generations.

 Based in Coventry, Dick is an active and well-regarded figure on the British folk scene.
 He is a Director of the successful Warwick Folk Festival, having been involved from the beginning when he organised the bar for the Festival’s first Ceilidh in 1979.
 The event attracts fans from across the world and its guest list includes many top British and International artists.
 On the Festival’s 30th anniversary, Dick was honoured by being made a Freeman of the Town of Warwick in recognition of his success in encouraging local businesses to support and sponsor the Festival.
 Dick is also Artistic Director for the long-established Bromyard Folk Festival.

-Katherine is a singer-songwriter, musician and music educator with 25 years experience.
-Currently performing with Daisybell folk trio as well as building a new solo career, she has also been a member of Glorishears Ceilidh Band and has danced with Ladies of Green Willow Clog Morris and First Class Stamp Appalachian sides.
-She has appeared at folk clubs and festivals across the country.
+Katherine is a singer-songwriter, musician, writer and music educator with 30 years experience.
+Now part of the popular folk trio Daisybell, she wrote the script and songs for the widely acclaimed folk opera The Undoing Of Polly Button, in which she has performed at festivals and arts centres along with several members of the local folk scene.
+She has been a member of Glorishears Ceilidh Band and danced with Ladies of Green Willow Clog Morris and First Class Stamp Appalachian sides.
 She worked for Coventry City Council as a peripatetic music teacher and as Senior Leader at Coventry Performing Arts, managing staff across the city, and leading large scale projects and concerts.
 She has also been Coventry’s Primary Music Co-ordinator and the West Midlands Representative for the Schools Music Association.
 Katherine now works as an independent Music Educator.

 A fine singer, Malc plays quite a variety of instruments (most of them with strings!) and is a highly regarded solo performer.
 He also can be found running singarounds and acting as an MC at many festivals throughout the country.
-These days he usually performs as part of a duo with singer Gill Gilsenan, although he has played in numerous line-ups including the Glorishears Ceilidh Band, The Old ‘Uns and The Katherine Fear Band.
+These days he usually performs as part of a duo with singer Gill Gilsenan, although he has played in numerous line-ups including the Glorishears Ceilidh Band, The Old ‘Uns, The Katherine Fear Band, and most recently The Hawkesbury Trawlermen.
 He has also appeared on recordings by a number of well-known performers including the late Johnny Collins.
-Malc is organiser of the successful Bedworth Folk Club and was Director of the long-running but recently demised Bedworth Folk Festival.
+Malc is organiser of the successful Bedworth Folk Club and was Director of the long-running but sadly demised Bedworth Folk Festival.
 He runs his own small recording studio, Fat Sam Music and has presented his own folk music show on BBC Local Radio.

 Fully active on the Coventry music circuit, Rob is an award-winning international artist.
 He has worked and recorded with Graeme Duffin and Sandy Jones (Wet Wet Wet), Bob Halligan Jr (Judas Priest, Cher), After The Fire, Simon Goodall (Cliff Richard) and Paul Evan (Delirious).
 He has performed at the Greenbelt, Godiva, the Acoustic Festival of Britain plus the Warwick and Cork Folk Festivals and has appeared at local folk and acoustic clubs across the country.
-He has also had airplay on BBC1 Television, BBC Radio 2 and a host of local TV and radio stations.
-With a conviction to use his music to make a difference, Rob has supported the children’s charity, Global Care, visiting Bangladesh, Ethiopia and Lebanon to raise awareness and money for some of the world’s most disadvantaged children.
+His latest band Homeward Hie was formed during the Covid lockdown following a YouTube gig n Coventry Cathedral and made its highly acclaimed premiere public appearance for CVFolk at the Albany Theatre Studio.
+Rob’s songs have had airplay on BBC1 Television, BBC Radio 2 and a host of local TV and radio stations.
+With a conviction to use his music to make a difference, he supports the children’s charity, Global Care, and has visited Bangladesh, Ethiopia and Lebanon to raise awareness and money for some of the world’s most disadvantaged children.

 A long-time Coventry resident, Jon has been writing and playing music in the thriving local music for many years.
-In 2010 he set up the Coventry Singer Songwriters group to promote, encourage and support local songwriting and as a vehicle to promote original songs.
+In 2010 he set up the Coventry Singer Songwriters group to encourage, support and showcase local songwriting and as a vehicle to promote original songs.
 The group has appeared at festivals and concerts, run songwriting workshops and also appeared on local radio.
 In July 2015, they were featured on the BBC Radio 4 series Get Creative and many of the group’s members are prize winners in local and national songwriting competitions, as well as being successful musicians and songwriters in their own right.
-Jon is also an ace harmonica-player having performed with popular local line-ups Nuncmonkey and Little Mountain.
+Jon is also an ace harmonica-player having performed with popular local line-ups Nunc, Little Mountain and currently The Stationary Wilburys.

-Laurel has had a keen interest in folk and acoustic music for her entire life.
-She has sung and played flute in a variety of fantastic line-ups with great musicians including The QP, Greenman Rising, The Ripps, Dv8, Bluesocks Ceilidh and currently with The Long Itch Scratch Band and Willow and Tool Band.
-Laurel is a secondary geography teacher at Bishop Ullathorne RC School and works hard to participate creatively in school music and drama performances.
+Part of the Warwick Folk Festival‘s team of Assistant Directors, Laurel has had a keen interest in folk and acoustic music for her entire life.
+She has sung and played flute in a variety of line-ups with great musicians including The QP, Greenman Rising, The Ripps, Dv8, Bluesocks Ceilidh and currently with The Long Itch Scratch Band and Willow and Tool Band.
+Laurel is a secondary geography teacher and works hard to participate creatively in school music and drama performances.
 She also has a keen interest in traditional dance and has previously danced traditional clog and North West dance with Chinewrde Morris.
 She also performs regularly with Earlsdon Morris as a musician.
 Laurel is keen to develop a celebratory culture of traditional dance and music in Coventry, especially embracing wider cultures and traditions alongside what is typically found in the folk scene in Coventry.

-Colin is a chartered accountant having been with the same firm through various transformations for nearly 40 years until taking early retirement in 2012.
-Now running a small bookkeeping service, Colin is also a singer-songwriter and has been playing in folk clubs in the Coventry and Warwickshire area, on and off for over 40 years.
+Colin is a singer-songwriter and guitarist who has been playing in folk clubs in the Coventry and Warwickshire area, on and off for over 40 years.
 As well as an accomplished solo performer, he also plays local clubs and events as part of the line-up Poacher’s Pocket.
-A member of the organising team for Shrewsbury Folk Festival, he hosts a popular monthly music session at the Denbigh Arms, Monks Kirby, and helps organise the (in)famous Sly Old Dogs And Friends music events in North Warwickshire.
+Colin was a member of the organising team for Shrewsbury Folk Festival 2008-2020.
+He hosts a popular monthly music session at the Denbigh Arms, Monks Kirby and, prior to the Covid-19 lockdown, he helped organise the popular Sly Old Dogs And Friends music events in North Warwickshire.

 Pete is a well-known performer and organiser of folk club, concert and festival events in Coventry and surrounding areas.
 He was Folk writer for the Coventry Telegraph for 33 years, a frequent broadcaster on folk music and organiser of the successful ‘Folk tent’ at the Godiva Festival 2002-2008.
-Since 1984,he has been writer and editor of the programme for the annual Warwick Folk Festival and he also writes the programme for the Bromyard Folk Festival.
-These days he performs regularly with Willow & Tool Band and Sly Old Dogs and has previously performed and recorded with Amaranth, The Oddsods and BorderLine Crossing.
+Since 1984, he has been writer and editor of the programme for the annual Warwick Folk Festival and he also written the programme for Bromyard Folk Festival.
+These days he performs regularly with Willow & Tool Band and has previously performed and recorded with Amaranth, The Oddsods, BorderLine Crossing and Sly Old Dogs.
 Known in academic circles as Dr Pete Wilby, he has now retired from his role as Senior Lecturer in Media and Cultural Studies at Birmingham City University, where he specialised in PR and Journalism.
 He was awarded his PhD for research into Amateur Music Making in English folk clubs.
 In 2016, he received the Gold Award from the Chartered Institute of Public Relations for his ‘outstanding contribution’ to PR education in the Midlands.